-- Camps – Refunds will be given up to 1 week before the camp start date.
-There will be a $10 admin fee per camp.
-No refund will be given after these dates.
+- Camps – Refunds will be given up to 2 weeks before the camp start date.
+There will be a $10 processing fee per refund.
+No refund will be given less than 2 weeks before the camp start date.
+In special circumstances, credits may be issued upon approval of the ACSS Executive Director.

-- Removal by Society – In the rare case that a student is removed from a program or camp by the society due to some conflict, a pro-rated refund will be given at the discretion of the Executive Director.
+- Removal by Society – In the rare case that a student is removed from a program or camp by the society, a pro-rated refund will be given at the discretion of the Executive Director.

 - Notifications – We will notify all participants of program cancellations via email and/or phone latest by 4pm of day of program.